adixks/library-api/README.md

 ## Author
 Adrian Księżak (@adixks) - https://github.com/adixks

-Thank you for your interest in our application!
-We are ready to deliver unforgettable reading experiences on a scale of millions of books and clients.
-We look forward to your feedback and any questions during the interview! 📖✨
+Thank you for your interest in my application!
+I am ready to deliver unforgettable reading experiences on a scale of millions of books and clients.
+We look forward to your feedback and any questions! 📖✨